 Any grant application that delivers improved wellbeing and health outcomes for the local population will be considered.
 However, all applicants will be expected to demonstrate and provide evidence of a minimum of 25% match funding or match funding in kind in relation to the service/activity/project that they are applying for funding for.
-Exceptional circumstances may be considered if an appropriate business case is presented and is considered acceptable by the Strategic Members with responsibility for Neighbourhoods.
+Exceptional circumstances may be considered if an appropriate business case is presented.

 There are many ways in which organisations can raise funds, for example: